 Summer has arrived!
 I hope you are enjoying the warm weather and your gardens bursting with all of the colors of the season.
 I enjoy taking in the sights and smells of our garden beds while our pollinator friends come to visit!
 Have you begun thinking about perennial mums?

 Once the weather turns cool and summer blooms begin to fade, however, we will begin to see Autumn’s arrival as mums appear on shelves at garden centers and supermarkets.
 Late-blooming mums add a diverse array of bright colors and flower shapes and sizes to add natural decoration to the Fall season.
 I love seeing mums during this time of year, but I much prefer Perennial varieties over the Florist pot mums we tend to see on store shelves.

 Perennial Mums vs Florist Mums

 Do you know the difference between Florist pot mums and Perennial mums?
-The florist mums are grown year-round but typically show up on grocery store shelves in the Fall and are often used as gift plants for autumn decorating.
+The florist mums are grown year-round but typically show up on grocery store shelves in the Fall.
+Shoppers often use them as gift plants for autumn decorating.
 Florist mums don’t produce underground shoots and are best-suited for the indoors–usually flowering for 3-4 weeks before dying.

 Perennial mums are hardy from USDA Hardiness Zones 4-9 and return each year to add color interest to gardens and yards during the Fall months.
 The obvious benefit to planting perennial mums is there is no need to throw them out after they die and then pay to replace them year after year!